top of page

 Playwright’s Statement

 As I began to piece a story together, I did some matchmaking.
-I playfully inserted lyrics and titles of Bruce’s songs into the script and the characters’ dialog to introduce some more fun into the writing process, anticipating that discerning Springsteen fans (if ever read or heard by any) might appreciate the references, some jokingly obvious while others very subtle and intentionally hidden.
-In addition, I gave some thought to how the audience might be able to engage in a Springsteen musical.
-To that end, I inserted some situations in scenes that might give rise to audience participation, applause, and amusement with fleeting appearances by Bruce, Clarence and Little Steven and audience polling at intermission that affects the end of the show.
-If the story ever made its way on stage in front of Springsteen fans, I anticipate they’ll join in and sings many of the songs.
+I playfully inserted lyrics and titles of Bruce’s songs into the script and the characters’ dialog to introduce even more fun into the writing process, anticipating that discerning Springsteen fans, if ever read by any, might appreciate the references, some jokingly obvious, others very subtle.
+In addition, I gave thought to how the audience might engage at a Springsteen musical.
+Bruce fans enthusiastically participate and join performances.
+To that end, I inserted situations in scenes that give rise to audience participation, applause and amusement, e.g., with fleeting appearances by Bruce, Clarence, and Little Steven and audience polling at intermission that affects the end of the show.
+If the story makes its way on stage, the audience will certainly join in.
+You can bet on it.

 Note: The script is original work .
 However, no claim of ownership is made to the lyrics and songs of Bruce Springsteen, Columbia Records or Sony Music Entertainment.